druids/django-chamber/docs/models.rst

         Like a django form field you can use your own method named by field name for cleaning input value.
 You can too raise ``ValidationError`` if input value is invalid

-    .. method:: _pre_save()
+    .. method:: _pre_save(change, changed_fields, *args, **kwargs)

         Method that is called before saving instance.
-You can here change instance structure or call some operations before saving object
+You can here change instance structure or call some operations before saving object.
+Parameter ``change`` has True value if model instance existed before save was called, otherwise False.
+        Parameter ``changed_fields`` contains name of changed fields and its original and current values.
+Changes in the method body have no effect on ``changed_fields`` property.

-    .. method:: _post_save()
+    .. method:: _post_save(change, changed_fields, *args, **kwargs)

         Method that is called after saving instance.
-You can here change instance structure or call some operations after saving object
+You can here change instance structure or call some operations after saving object.
+Parameter ``change`` has True value if model instance existed before save was called, otherwise False.
+        Parameter ``changed_fields`` contains name of changed fields and its original and current values.
+Changes in the method body have no effect on ``changed_fields`` property.

     .. method:: _pre_delete()